ethereum/EIPs/EIPS/eip-draft_request_id.md

 **Q: Why allow duplicate request ids?**

 The main benefit is flexibility and simplicity on the implementation side.
-Clients could decide to share the same ids across multiple different request types since they are naturally seperated anyway.
+Clients could decide to share the same ids across multiple different request types since they are naturally separated anyway.
 Clients could even decide to not rely on request ids at all, therefore using the same constant request id across all requests.

 **Q: Why choose a 64-bit integer for the request ids**

-64-bit integer were choosen to keep compatibility with the `les` protocol.
+64-bit integer were chosen to keep compatibility with the `les` protocol.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->